polyfy/polylith/doc/commands.md

   3. active profiles: default

      Shows the names of active profiles.
 The profile paths are merged into the development project.
-A profiles is an aliase in ./deps.edn that starts with a +.
+A profiles is an alias in ./deps.edn that starts with a +.
 If no profile is selected, the default profile is automatically selected.